Dominik7131/Conceptual-Modeling-LLM-Assistant/backend/README.md

 ## General info

-To use any of the scripts:
+To use any of the backend scripts:
 - change directory to the `backend`:

         cd backend